m4rri4nne/LearningNUnit/README.md

 ---

 ### About the project
-Project focused on fix the knowlaged on automated tests using NUnit Framework and C#.
+Project focused on fix the knowledge on automated tests using NUnit Framework and C#.
 During this project, will be registered all the process to automated a test, like:
-- Undestading the application
+- Understading the application
 - Writing Tests Cases
 - Automation of the tests